tptran6/template-nextjs13-tailwind-prisma-mysql/README.md

 1. Install dependencies
     * `npm i`
-1. Creates the .env and prisma/schema.prisma files using
+1. Create the .env and prisma/schema.prisma files using
     * `npx prisma init --datasource-provider mysql`
 1. Update the `DATABASE_UR` connection string in the `.env` file to point to your mysql instance
 1. Populate the `schema.prisma` file with the models(tables) from your mysql db.